 I recently finished reading Brené Brown‘s latest, Rising Strong.
-I’m a huge fan of her work including her other two books Gifts of Imperfection and Daring Greatly.
-I also use her two TED Talks in my social justice education.
+I’m a huge fan of her work including her other two books Gifts of Imperfection and Daring Greatly (and now Dare to Lead).
+I also use her two TED Talks in my social justice education and in my coaching.
 Rising Strong was another wonderful addition that filled me with great insights and suggestions to manage failure, rejection, and tragedy wholeheartedly so that I can learn and grow.
 Here are three major lessons for me.

 Rising Strong = Reckoning, Rumbling, & Revolution